List of winners of the National Book Award: History of categories

+The categories' winners are selected from hundreds of preliminary nominees – "from 150 titles (Translated Literature) to upwards of 600 titles (Nonfiction)."
+Since 2013, a long list of ten entries for each of the categories has been selected and announced in September, followed by five finalists for each category in October, with the year's winners announced in November.

 Repeat winners and split awards are covered at the bottom of the page.

 Current award categories

-This section covers awards starting in 1950 in the four current categories as defined by their names.
+This section covers awards starting in 1950 in the five current categories as defined by their names.
 Some awards in "previous categories" may have been equivalent except in name.

 Fiction

 General fiction for adult readers is a National Book Award category that has been continuous since 1950, with multiple awards for a few years beginning 1980.
 From 1935 to 1941, there were six annual awards for novels or general fiction and the "Bookseller Discovery", the "Most Original Book"; both awards were sometimes given to a novel.

 Dozens of new categories were introduced in 1980, including "General fiction", hardcover and paperback, which are both listed here.
 The comprehensive "Fiction" genre and hard-or-soft format were both restored three years later.

 The comprehensive "Fiction" category returned in 1984.

 Nonfiction

 General nonfiction for adult readers is a National Book Award category continuous only from 1984, when the general award was restored after two decades of awards in several nonfiction categories.
 From 1935 to 1941 there were six annual awards for general nonfiction, two for biography, and the Bookseller Discovery or Most Original Book was sometimes nonfiction.

 Multiple nonfiction categories were introduced in 1964, initially Arts and Letters; History and (Auto)Biography; and Science, Philosophy and Religion.
 See also Contemporary and General Nonfiction.
 The comprehensive "Nonfiction" genre was restored twenty years later.